WebAssembly/spec/md-proto/WebAssembly.md

  - an [array] of [types], which declare the number and types of locals.
  - a sequence of [instructions](#instructions).

-> Validation of function bodies is performed [separately](#function-body-validation).
+> Validation of function bodies is described [separately](#function-body-validation).

 ##### Positions Within A Function Body